M4nifest0/hack4lx_Location_Finder_Phone/README.md

 # Obtain the target location via the link
 </p>

-Concept behind Seeker is simple, just like we host phishing pages to get credentials why not host a fake page that requests your location like many popular location based websites.
-Read more on <a href="https://thewhiteh4t.github.io"> thewhiteh4t's Blog </a>.Seeker Hosts a fake website on **In Built PHP Server** and uses **Serveo** to generate a link which we will forward to the target, website asks for Location Permission and if the target allows it, we can get :
+Concept behind hack4lx_Location_Finder_Phone is simple, just like we host phishing pages to get credentials why not host a fake page that requests your location like many popular location based websites.

 * Longitude
 * Latitude